AaruniAggarwal/OCP-mkdocs/docs/powervm.md

 Run this code from either Mac or Linux (Intel) system.
 For automating setup, see [OCP-UPI-PowerVM](https://github.com/ocp-power-automation/ocp4-upi-powervm)

-:heavy_exclamation_mark: *This automation is intended for test/development purposes only and there is no formal support.
+> <i class="fa fa-exclamation" style="color:red;"></i> *This automation is intended for test/development purposes only and there is no formal support.
 For bugs/enhancement requests etc. please open a GitHub issue*

 # Pre-requisites